e-ucm/xapi-seriousgames/README.md

 ### 5.2.2. unlocked

-The player unlocks an unavailable option in an alternative.
+The player unlocked an unavailable option in an alternative.

 * `value` is the identifier of the unlocked option.